 - Is it your quality, price, service, unique product, variety, location, return policy, hours of operation, convenience or packaging which makes your offer most appealing?

 For Roundpeg, a big part of who we are and what makes us unique is our emphasis on giving our customers control of their markeintg.
 Lots of companies build websites.
 We train our clients how to maintain them for the long run.
 Then we offer free monthly workshops to help them stay on top of the latest trends.

 Remember your market position describes the benefits you provide specifically for your target customer.
 What you do well, better or different from your competitors.
 Focus on things which are actually important to your target audience.
 We work with a real estate company with a team of full-time agents.
 As full-time professionals, they provide a higher level of service to their clients.
 Unfortunately, most consumers don’t know the difference.
 So as we executed their branding program we took additional effort in the messaging to explain the difference.

 Your market position is also an emotional statement.
-It it not just what you want existing and potential customers to think of when they hear your name, but how they feel about you.
+It is not just what you want existing and potential customers to think of when they hear your name, but how you want them to feel about you.
 The impression you are hoping to create should be captured in a clear concise statement which describes your target customer, the primary benefit they are seeking, and how the benefit will be delivered.

 In classic marketing strategy, this statement is referred to as a position statement or brand position.
 The position statement describes your target customer in enough detail so you can picture that individual or company clearly.
 The more specific the description, the easier it is to create marketing material which grabs the attention of the potential customer.
 The position statement talks about the primary or differentiating benefit the customer is seeking.
 Customers have many needs, but how does your product offering or service meet their most important need?